 This Report, including any documents which may be incorporated by reference into this Report, contains "Forward-Looking Statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 All statements other than statements of historical fact are "Forward-Looking Statements" for purposes of these provisions, including our plans to cultivate, produce and market non-food based feedstock for applications in the bio-fuels market, any projections of the date and amount of our Jatropha or Camelina harvests, forecasts regarding our revenues or other financial items, any statements of the plans and objectives of management for future operations, any statements concerning proposed new products or services, any statements regarding future economic conditions or performance, and any statements of assumptions underlying any of the foregoing.
-All Forward-Looking Statement.
+All Forward-Looking Statements included in this document are made as of the date hereof and are based on information available to us as of such date.
+We assume no obligation to update any Forward-Looking Statement.
 In some cases, Forward-Looking Statements can be identified by the use of terminology such as "may," "will," "expects," "plans," "anticipates," "intends," "believes," "estimates," "potential," or "continue," or the negative thereof or other comparable terminology.
 Although we believe that the expectations reflected in the Forward-Looking Statements contained herein are reasonable, there can be no assurance that such expectations or any of the Forward-Looking Statements will prove to be correct, and actual results could differ materially from those projected or assumed in the Forward-Looking Statements.
-Future financial condition and results of operations, as well as any Forward-Looking Statements and subject to inherent risks and uncertainties, including any other factors referred to in our press releases and reports, as well as any Forward-Looking Statements are subject to inherent risks and uncertainties, including any of the Forward-Looking Statements will prove to be correct, and actual results could differ materially from those projected or assumed in the Forwar
+Future financial condition and results of operations, as well as any Forward-Looking Statements are subject to inherent risks and uncertainties, including any other factors referred to in our press releases and reports filed with the Securities and Exchange Commission.
+All subsequent Forw